 thelement with column scope.

 - ARIA: combobox role

-comboboxrole is for input that controls another element, such as a listbox or grid, that can dynamically pop up to help the user set the value of the input.
+grid, that can dynamically pop up to help the user set the value of that

 - ARIA: command role